Hi Carolyn,

 Made famous in the book Measure What Matters by John Doerr, OKRs have quickly become the go-to planning framework for fast-growing companies.
 The acronym OKR stands for Objectives and Key Results, a goal-setting framework that allows managers to bridge the gap between strategy and execution.
 They are qualitative and quantitative goals that drive alignment, productivity, and exponential growth in any organization.
 OKR is a methodology that focuses on what matters the most to the company.
 It streamlines the energies of employees and organizations toward a unified goal, giving departments the autonomy to formulate their own plans to achieve this goal.
 This allows for increased transparency and discipline.

-Thursday, January 19, 2023, @ 12 pm Pacific
+INFORMATION SESSION Thursday, January 19, 2023, @ 12 pm Pacific